ryouze/ryouze.github.io/content/posts/vroom.md

 The result is fast acceleration and easy drifting.
 It doesn't take much skill, but it's fun to play, which was the goal.

 Physics is applied inside the `Car` class.
-A full physics engine might be something I build later.
+A full physics engine might be something I build later in a future project.

 ```cpp
 // Simplified physics implementation (runs on every frame)